 You read their stories on News24 every day, now meet the people behind the stories.
 News24's journalists are the heart and soul of the newsroom.
 They spend their days in the courts and at crimes scenes, in media briefings holding the powerful accountable and on the streets telling South Africans' stories.
 They get the facts and they get it first, often dodging rubber bullets and tear gas to bring readers journalism they can trust.
 The team reports from all over the country, including Johannesburg, Tshwane, Cape Town, Durban and Nelson Mandela Bay.

-Jenna Etheridge (@JennaEtheridge) is a journalist in Cape Town.
+Jenna Etheridge (@JennaEtheridge) is the night news editor based in Cape Town.
 She started her career at the South African Press Association (SAPA) after obtaining a BA degree in Journalism and subsequently a Master's in Media Studies at UCT.
 Curiosity is her middle name.
-You will mostly find Etheridge in the halls of the high court in Cape Town, from where she's covered many high-profile cases.
-While crime and justice are a regular beat, she thrives on finding and sharing human interest and good news stories.
+Before becoming an editor you would mostly find Etheridge in the halls of the high court in Cape Town, from where she's covered many high-profile cases.
+While crime and justice were a regular beat, she thrives on finding and sharing human interest and good news stories.
 Doing ballet keeps her sane.
 Her latest adventure was having a baby during a global pandemic.

 Jeanette Chabalala (@J_chabalala) is a product of Makotopong, a small village on the outskirts of Polokwane in Limpopo.
 Her keen interest in news and human relationships led her to obtaining a BA Journalism degree and an Honours degree in Industrial Sociology at the University of Johannesburg.
 She's a court reporter and indulges in court judgments for business and for pleasure.
 Binge-watching series has been one of her favourite things to do, but she can safely say it's been relegated from the top of the list since she became a mother to a beautiful baby girl.